ChameleonCloud/docs/source/technical/reservations/cli_reservations.rst

    openstack reservation lease create --reservation resource_type=virtual:floatingip,network_id=${PUBLIC_NETWORK_ID},amount=3 --start-date "2022-06-17 16:00" --end-date "2022-06-17 18:00" my-first-fip-lease

-Reallocating a Node in Your Lease
+Reallocating a node in your lease
 ---------------------------------

 After creating your lease, you can view its details in the Horizon web